alexwit/project-guiri/README.md

 ##Features
 ###Tourists
-* Get’s a tourits in contact with a local at the place its visiting, even before the tourist is going is at that location.
+* Getâ€™s a tourits in contact with a local at the place its visiting, even before the tourist is going is at that location.
 * Each tourist or guide has his own personal account.
 * The tourist can compare accounts of locals and choose which seems them the  nicest.
 * A rating system in the like of Uber / Couchsurfing to filter out rotten apples.
 * Possibility to selects on common interests.
 * Acccount verification.

 ###Locals
 * Get in contact with people all over the world.
 * A good reason to get to know your city better.